Genusbiz/docs/developers/defining-the-application-model/forms/views/view-layout-fundamentals.md

 ![ID31B8E91C5BFF43AA.png](media/ID31B8E91C5BFF43AA.png)

-by setting the **Orientation**<span style="FONT-WEIGHT: normal">.
+by setting the **Orientation**.

-<span style="FONT-WEIGHT: normal">The container control which holds a control, is often called the parent of the control.
+The container control which holds a control, is often called the parent of the control.